Daemonite/material/docs/4.6/material/cards.md

 You can use a simplified HTML markup and omit `.card-header` container to obtain the same result.

-This card is styled in shape with `card-shaped` class you can apply to the `.card` container.
+This card is styled in shape with `.card-shaped` class you can apply to the `.card` container.

 Buttons are still separated thanks to a flex utility `.ml-auto` applied to the first of the icon buttons.